smasseman/tuco/README.md

 tuco
 ====

-Webapp controlling servo powered shooting targets.
+Raspberry pi application for servo powered shooting target(s) managed with a webapp.